ATOMIC

 Atomic Bomb

-Once configured, you can use the atomic-bomb command to create components.
+Once configured, you can use the atomic-bomb command to create components, hooks, lib files and domain structures.

 Atomic Bomb

-Once configured, you can use the atomic-bomb command to create components.
+Once configured, you can use the atomic-bomb command to create components, hooks, lib files and domain structures.

 Using Atomic Bomb

-Once you've set up the platform, Use the following command to create a new component:
+Once you've set up the platform, use the following commands from the root of your project:

 1ButtonGroup/ 2├── ButtonGroup.interface.tsx 3├── ButtonGroup.mock.ts 4├── ButtonGroup.stories.tsx 5├── ButtonGroup.test.tsx 6├── ButtonGroup.tsx 7├── _ButtonGroup.style.scss 8├── _index.scss 9└── index.tsx